peteroupc/peteroupc.github.io/randomfunc.md

 - choose one of the numbers or points at random (see, for example, [Choosing a Random Item from a List](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List)), and
 - add a randomized "jitter" to the chosen number or point; for example&mdash;
-    - add `Normal(0, sigma)` to the chosen number, where `sigma` is the _bandwidth_ (which should be as small as allows the estimated distribution to fit the data and remain smooth), or
+    - add `Normal(0, sigma)` to the chosen number, where `sigma` is the _bandwidth_ (which should be as low or as high as allows the estimated distribution to fit the data and remain smooth), or
     - add a separately generated `Normal(0, sigma)` to each component of the chosen point, where `sigma` is the _bandwidth_<sup>[(8)](#Note8)</sup>.

 A detailed discussion on how to calculate bandwidth or on other possible ways to add randomized "jitter" (whose distribution is formally called a _kernel_) is outside the scope of this document.
 For further information on _kernel density estimation_, which the random number generation technique here is related to, see the Wikipedia articles on [single-variable](https://en.wikipedia.org/wiki/Kernel_density_estimation) and [multiple-variable](https://en.wikipedia.org/wiki/Multivariate_kernel_density_estimation) estimation, or a [blog post by M. Kay](http://mark-kay.net/2013/12/24/kernel-density-estimation/).